-- I. APPLICANT: As the Applicant, I am able to answer yes to the following: - The project will train workers and the employer is committing to give a wage increase to successful incumbent worker trainees; and/or committing to hire new workers (newly hired after the GPA release date and employed at the time of the training); and/or unemployed and/or underemployed trainees to fill new or vacant positions. - The Project Partners and/or Applicant are able to match grant funds dollar for dollar or fifty-cents on the dollar with cash and/or in-kind contributions for the project as specified in the related Grant Program Announcement (GPA). - The fiscal agent listed on the application is an employee of the Applicant and will be responsible for managing the grant funds, keeping receipts and records, submitting reimbursements, preparing for financial audits, and submitting the final financial report. - II.
+- I. APPLICANT: As the Applicant, I am able to answer yes to the following: - The project will train workers and the employer is committing to give a wage increase to successful incumbent worker trainees; and/or committing to hire new workers (newly hired after the GPA release date and employed at the time of the training); and/or unemployed and/or underemployed trainees to fill new or vacant positions. - The Project Partners and/or Applicant are able to match grant funds dollar for dollar or fifty-cents on the dollar with cash and/or in-kind contributions for the project as specified in the related Grant Program Announcement (GPA).
+All funding identified as "match" or "in-kind" must be new funds and cannot replace existing federal, state or local government funding. - The fiscal agent listed on the application is an employee of the Applicant and will be responsible for managing the grant funds, keeping receipts and records, submitting reimbursements, preparing for financial audits, and submitting the final financial report. - II.
 EMPLOYER/EMPLOYER PLACEMENT PARTNER(S): Each application must include an employer or group of employers that will: - a.
 Train incumbent workers and provide a wage increase to successful trainees; and/or - Commit to hiring new workers (newly hired after the Grant Program Announcement (GPA) release date and employed at the time of the training); and/or - c.
 Commit to hire unemployed and/or underemployed trainees to fill new or vacant positions.